Homs survivor asks Clinton to help Syrian rebels

 Daghestani, who fled Homs four months ago, met Clinton at a "Friends of Syria" conference in Istanbul, did not say how she had responded.
 The activist asked Clinton to take up the cause of two of her colleagues arrested by Syrian security forces.

-Noura Jizwazi and Ali Othman were detained after circulating images of events during a month-long assault on the Baba Amr neighborhood of Homs by Assad's forces earlier this year.
+Noura Jizwazi and Ali Othman were detained after circulating images of events during a month-long assault on the Baba Amr neighbourhood of Homs by Assad's forces earlier this year.

 Daghestani said Jizwazi was arrested near Damascus four days ago, while Othman was captured in the northern city of Aleppo.